nwisn/nwisn.github.io/_posts/2016-04-27-WashingtonDC.md

 layout: post
 title: "ISHLT 2016"
 date: 2016-09-21
-excerpt: "Presenting results at The International Society for Heart and Lung Transplantation 2016 conference, in Washington D.C."
+excerpt: "Talking about how gene networks predict medical outcomes at the International Society for Heart and Lung Transplantation 2016 conference, in Washington D.C."
 tags: [conferences]
 comments: true
 ---